kastork/react-bootstrap-example/readme.md

-# Small project to replicate an issue with react-bootstrap packaging
+A Small project to replicate an issue with react-bootstrap packaging

+This example goes with the issue filed at the `react-bootstrap` repo.  https://github.com/react-bootstrap/react-bootstrap/issues/96.

 ## Prelim